Particl-Community/academy/in-depth/indepth_part_coin.rst

 Blockchain Specifications
 -------------------------

 PART is the :term:`cryptocurrency <Cryptocurrency>` of the :term:`Particl blockchain <Particl Blockchain>`.
 It is a secure and confidential currency specifically designed to power e-commerce and financial platforms.
-It uses several security, cryptographic, and privacy-preserving protocols to make sure none of your personal information and data can be collected when transacting on the :term:`cryptocurrency <Particl Marketplace>`.
+It uses several security, cryptographic, and privacy-preserving protocols to make sure none of your personal information and data can be collected when transacting on the :term:`Particl Marketplace <Particl Marketplace>`.

 PART has been released back in 2017 and is based on the latest version of the Bitcoin code (currently |BTC Version|).
 The Particl codebase contains many modern-day improvements and additional features not present in the Bitcoin code.
 This makes it a faster, more private, and more flexible version of Bitcoin.